lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 * **ApiWorkflowClient:** :py:class:`lightly.api.api_workflow_client.ApiWorkflowClient`
    The `ApiWorkflowClient` is used to connect to our API.
-The API handles the selection of the images based on embeddings and active-learning scores.
+The API handles the selection of the images based on embeddings and active learning scores.
 To initialize the `ApiWorkflowClient`, you will need the `datasetId` and the `token` from the :ref:`lightly-platform`.